SecurityHandbook/handbook/en/basics.md

 <br>

-## Web Browsing Safely:
+## Safe Web Browsing:
 - Use a securely configured web browser (see other FAQ chapters).
-- Consider using a separate browser for personal things like online banking etc.
+- Consider using a separate browser for personal things (eg. online banking).
 - Don't visit unknown/untrusted sites and never download any files from them.
 - Reduce visiting 18+ sites as it's quite common for them to serve malicious ads and code.
 - Don't use social buttons outside the specific social network, these can be trivially mimicked.